Last updated: Dec. 22, 2023

-You receive a greater tax benefit as an individual for donations made to a registered Canadian charity than you would as a corporate entity.
+When preparing taxes, you receive a greater tax benefit as an individual for donations made to a registered Canadian charity than you would as a corporate entity.

 Donations to a registered charity, e.g., Canadian Cancer Society or The Salvation Army, should be donated personally.
 The amount could be taken from your corporation as a shareholder draw, but the donation will provide a tax receipt issued in your name.